-- NOW, THEREFORE, in consideration of the foregoing recitals and other good and valuable consideration, the receipt and adequacy of which is hereby acknowledged, and intending to be legally bound, the parties hereto agree as follows: - 1.
-Definitions.
+Now, Therefore, in consideration of the foregoing recitals and other good and valuable consideration, the receipt and adequacy of which is hereby acknowledged, and intending to be legally bound, the parties hereto agree as follows:

+- 1. Definitions.
 Capitalized terms used but not defined in this Amendment shall have the meanings given to them in the Loan Agreement. - 2.
-Amendments to Loan Agreement. - 2.1 Section 2.2.2 (Letters of Credit).
-Clause (a) of Section 2.2.2 is amended by replacing the amount "Five Million Dollars (\$5,000,000)" with the amount "Six Million Five Hundred Thousand Dollars (\$6,500,000)" where such amount appears therein. - 2.2 Section 13 (Definitions). - (a) The definition of "Indebtedness" is hereby amended by replacing the amount "\$2,500,000" set forth in clause (d)(ii) therein with the amount "\$3,500,000" where such amount appears therein.
+Amendments to Loan Agreement. - 2.1 [Reserved]. - 2.2 Section 13 (Definitions). - (a) The definition of "Permitted Indebtedness" is hereby amended by renumbering clause (l) where it appears therein as clause (m) and inserting a new clause (l) as follows: - "(l) unsecured Indebtedness incurred in respect of merchant services, business credit cards and other cash management services with American Express Travel Related Services Company, Inc. in an aggregate amount, for all such Indebtedness pursuant to this clause (l) taken together, not to exceed \$2,500,000;"

-(b) The definition of "Revolving Line Maturity Date" is hereby amended and restated by replacing the date "May 4, 2020" set forth therein with the date "July 3, 2020" where such date appears therein.
+(b) The definition of "Revolving Line Maturity Date" is hereby amended and restated by replacing the date "July 3, 2020" set forth therein with the date "August 3, 2020" where such date appears therein.